medialab/minet/docs/cli.md

 Optional Arguments:
   --body-column BODY_COLUMN     Name of the CSV column containing html bodies.
-                                Only relevant if -i/--input was given.
   --encoding ENCODING           Name of the default encoding to use.
-Defaults to
+If not
-                                none, i.e. the command will try to infer it for you.
+                                given the command will infer it for you.
   --encoding-column ENCODING_COLUMN
                                 Name of the CSV column containing file encoding.
-                                Only relevant if -i/--input was given.
   --error-column ERROR_COLUMN   Name of the CSV column containing a fetch error.
-                                Only relevant if -i/--input was given.
   -g, --glob                    Will interpret given filename as glob patterns
                                 to resolve if given.
   -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
   --mimetype-column MIMETYPE_COLUMN
                                 Name of the CSV column containing file mimetype.
-                                Only relevant if -i/--input was given.
   -p, --processes PROCESSES     Number of processes to use.
 Defaults to roughly
                                 half of the available CPUs.
   --status-column STATUS_COLUMN
                                 Name of the CSV column containing HTTP status.
-                                Only relevant if -i/--input was given.
   -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be